BolajiAyodeji/cl-jamstack-ecommerce-workshop/README.md

 ## Integrating Commerce Layer

+An order can consist of a customer, line items (SKUs, cost of shipping method, cost of payment method, taxes, or gift cards), a billing address, a shipping address, discount(s) calculated from active promotions, redeemed gift card(s), a payment method, and a payment source type.
+You should [read this guide](https://commercelayer.io/docs/data-model/anatomy-of-an-order) to learn more about the anatomy of an order.

-Now let's integrate Commerce Layer into our static product apage for headless commerce capabilities.
-TBA in the live workshop.
+Now let's integrate Commerce Layer into our static product page for headless commerce capabilities.
+Details and live coding to be done in the live workshop.

 ## Continous Deployment on Netlify